 It just isn’t black and white.

-So, to that end, we have decided, here at Pull The Cork, that for us, OUR definition of vegan-friendly is not linked to farming methods.
+So, to that end, we have decided, here at Pull The Cork, that for us, OUR definition of vegan wine is not linked to farming methods.

 For us, we are saying that the winemaking begins after the grapes enter the production line.
 Anything before then (farming wise) and up to the factory gates, doesn’t factor into our categorisation.